ut-issl/s2e-documents/Specifications/Environment/Spec_Atmosphere.md

         ```

   3. Results
-    + The calculated air density at t = 0.5 was compared with the result of web-based model.
+    + The calculated air density at t = 0.5 [s] was compared with the result of web-based model.
     + S2E
       + Case1 : 2.27E-15 kg / m3
       + Case2 : 1.01E-14 kg / m3